evelinnnnn/PARCO_H1_/README.md

 * Request an Interactive Session and Reserve a Node:
      * Navigate to the directory where the files are located: cd ./directory
-     * Request an interactive session on a compute node with the desired specifications (ncpus=64:ompthreads=64:mem=1mb) using the following command: qsub -I matrix_transpose_H1.pbs
+     * Request an interactive session on a compute node with the desired specifications (ncpus=64:ompthreads=64:mem=1mb) using the following command: qsub matrix_transpose_H1.pbs
      * Once the job completes, you can find the results in a file named job.o in the same directory where the job was submitted.